OT-CONTAINER-KIT/redis-operator/docs/src/guide/installation.md

 So for deploying the redis-operator and setup we need a Kubernetes cluster 1.11+ and that’s it.
 Let’s deploy the redis operator first.

 The easiest way to install a redis operator is using Helm chart.
 The operator helm chart is developed on the `helm=>3.0.0` version.
+Also, you can customize the [values.yaml](https://github.com/OT-CONTAINER-KIT/helm-charts/blob/main/charts/redis-operator/values.yaml) file as per the need.

 ```shell
 $ helm repo add ot-helm https://ot-container-kit.github.io/helm-charts/